 Nearby food & drink: Brasserie Zédel, Bar Américain at Brasserie Zédel, Hawksmoor Air Street, Monmouth Kitchen.

-Current productions: Thriller – Live, Peter Pan Goes Wrong, The Curious Incident of the Dog in the Night-Time, Les Misérables, Harry Potter and the Cursed Child.
+Current productions: Thriller – Live, Everybody’s Talking About Jamie, The Ferryman, Les Misérables, Harry Potter and the Cursed Child.

 Nearby food & drink: Archer Street Cocktail Bar, Bocca di Lupo, Spuntino, The Pink Chihuahua.